javiervidrua/javiervidrua.github.io/_posts/2020-10-18-managing-wsl-distributions.md

 ```

 ## Exporting distributions
-If you want to export a distribution, very much like creating a snapshot if you were using VMWare, you can run:
+If you want to export a distribution, very much like creating a snapshot if you were using *VMWare*, you can run:
 ``` powershell
 wsl --export <distribution-name> <filename.tar>
 ```